DataDog/integrations-core/ceph/README.md

 ### Metrics

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/ceph/metadata.csv) for a list of metrics provided by this integration.

+Note: If you are running ceph luminous or later, you will not see the metric `ceph.osd.pct_used`.

 ### Events
 The Ceph check does not include any event at this time.